betfair-datascientists/betfair-datascientists.github.io/src/modelling/AFLDisposals2024Datathon.md

 How you go about building the model is entirely up to you – do you want to build an Elo model, a regression-based model, a Machine Learning algorithm or something entirely different?
 Get as innovative with it as you want!

-Your set of predictions will be due by 12:00pm AEST on the day of each nominated match (Friday, Saturday and Sunday of each round) – all submissions must be emailed to [datathon@betfair.com.au](mailto:datathon@betfair.com.au)
+Your set of predictions will be due by 5:00pm AEST on Fridays and 12:00pm AEST on Saturday & Sunday on the day of each nominated match – all submissions must be emailed to [datathon@betfair.com.au](mailto:datathon@betfair.com.au)

 See the Terms and Conditions for full competition rules.